skandlab/MutSpot/Readme.md

 *For binary features, genomic regions that are found in the feature BED file are assigned value of 1, else value of 0*

 A list of genomic feature files (Transcription factors, DNA secondary structure, Replication timing) can be downloaded from https://github.com/skandlab/MutSpot/tree/master/features into the *features* folder in your working directory.
-The user may choose to run the analysis using these features by specifying *genomic.features = "./features/genomic_features_genome_default.txt"* in the *MutSpot()* function, else he/she may create a similar text file containing desired/other features.
+The user may choose to run the analysis using these features by specifying *genomic.features = "./features/genomic_features_genome_default.txt"* in the *MutSpot()* function, else he/she may create a similar text file containing the desired features.

 #### 3. Sample specific features (optional)